davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 xenoliths, attest to at least another reheating event at ca. 1.7 Ma.
-Two of the principal thermal maxima in the Coast Range thermal anomaly occur in the areas of the Crystal Knob and Coyote Lake Plio-Pleistocene basaltic eruptions [@Erkan2008, Fig. 1], further suggesting recent mobilization of asthenospheric mantle that was initially emplaced into the early Neogene slab window.
+Two of the principal thermal maxima in the Coast Range thermal anomaly occur in the areas of the Crystal Knob and Coyote Lake Plio-Pleistocene basaltic eruptions [@Erkan2008, Figure 1], further suggesting recent mobilization of asthenospheric mantle that was initially emplaced into the early Neogene slab window.

 ## A re-interpretation of high surface heat flows in the Coast Ranges